sendgrid/docs/source/API_Reference/Webhooks/parse.md

 -   Point the MX Record of a Domain/Hostname or Subdomain to **mx.sendgrid.net**
 -   Associate the Domain/Hostname and the URL in the [Parse API settings page]({{site.site_url}}/developer/reply).

+{% warning %}
+Posting will fail to your URL endpoint if it is redirected.
+{% endwarning %}

 You must ensure that the subdomain-domain combination for your receiving domain is unique.

 {% warning %}